-2010 Series A Bonds purchased, whether at original issuance or otherwise, for an amount greater than the stated principal amount to be paid at maturity of such Bonds, or, in some cases, at the earlier redemption date of such Bonds ("Premium Bonds"), will be treated as having amortizable bond premium for federal income tax purposes and for purposes of the New Hampshire personal income tax on interest and dividends.
+2012 Bonds purchased, whether at original issuance or otherwise, for an amount greater than the stated principal amount to be paid at maturity of such Bonds, or, in some cases, at the earlier redemption date of such Bonds ("Premium Bonds"), will be treated as having amortizable bond premium for federal income tax purposes and for purposes of the New Hampshire personal income tax on interest and dividends.
 No deduction is allowable for the amortizable bond premium in the case of obligations, such as the Premium Bonds, the interest on which is excluded from gross income for federal income tax purposes.
-However, a Bondowner's basis in a Premium Bond will be reduced by the amount of amortizable bond premium properly allocable to such Bondowner.
+However, a Bondholder's basis in a Premium Bond will be reduced by the amount of amortizable bond premium properly allocable to such Bondholder.
 Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the 2012 Bonds may adversely affect the value of, or the tax status of interest on, the 2012 Bonds.

-Prospective Bondowners should be aware that certain requirements and procedures contained or referred to in the Trust Agreement and other relevant documents may be changed and certain actions (including, without limitation, defeasance of the 2010 Series A Bonds) may be taken or omitted under the circumstances and subject to the terms and conditions set forth in such documents.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the 2010 Series A Bonds may adversely affect the value of, or the tax status of interest on, the 2010 Series A Bonds.
-Further, no assurance can be given that pending or future legislation, including amendments to the Code, if enacted into law, or any proposed legislation, including amendments to the Code, or any future judicial, regulatory or administrative interpretation or development with respect to existing law, will not adversely affect the value of, or the tax status of interest on, the 2010 Series A Bonds.
-Prospective Bondowners are urged to consult their own tax advisors with respect to proposals to restructure the federal income tax.
+Prospective Bondholders should be aware that from time to time legislation is or may be proposed which, if enacted into law, could result in interest on the 2012 Bonds being subject directly or indirectly to federal income taxation, or otherwise prevent Bondholders from realizing the full benefit provided under current federal tax law of the exclusion of interest on the 2012 Bonds from gross income.
+To date, no such legislation has been enacted into law.
+However, it is not possible to predict whether any such legislation will be enacted into law.
+Further, no assurance can be given that any pending or future legislation, including amendments to the Code, if enacted into law, or any proposed legislation, including amendments to the Code, or any future judicial, regulatory or administrative interpretation or development with respect to existing law, will not adversely affect the market value and marketability of, or the tax status of interest on, the 2012 Bonds.
+Prospective Bondholders are urged to consult their own tax advisors with respect to any such legislation, interpretation or development.

-Although Bond Counsel is of the opinion that interest on the 2010 Series A Bonds is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income on interest and dividends, the ownership or disposition of, or the accrual or receipt of interest on, the 2010 Series A Bonds may otherwise affect a Bondowner's federal or state tax liability.
-The nature and extent of these other tax consequences will depend upon the particular tax status of the Bondowner or the Bondowner's other items of income or deduction.
-Bond Counsel expresses no opinion regarding any such other tax consequences, and Bondowners should consult with their own tax advisors with respect to such consequences.
+Although Bond Counsel is of the opinion that interest on the 2012 Bonds is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income tax on interest and dividends, the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Bonds may otherwise affect a Bondholder's federal or state tax liability.
+The nature and extent of these other tax consequences will depend upon the particular tax status of the Bondholder or the Bondholder's other items of income, deduction, or exclusion.
+Except as indicated in the following paragraph, Bond Counsel expresses no opinion regarding any such other tax consequences, and Bondholders should consult with their own tax advisors with respect to such consequences.